symfony-cmf/routing-bundle/README.md

 default router so you can still use the standard way for some of your routes.

 Additionally, this bundle delivers useful router implementations.
+Currently, there is the *DynamicRouter* that routes based on a implemented repository that provide Symfony2 Route objects.
+The repository can be implemented using a database, for example with Doctrine PHPCR-ODM or Doctrine ORM.
+The bundle provides a default implementation for Doctrine PHPCR-ODM.

-Currently, there is the *DoctrineRouter* that routes based on doctrine database entities or documents.
-The DoctrineRouter service is only made available when explicitly enabled in the application configuration.
+The DynamicRouter service is only made available when explicitly enabled in the application configuration.

 ## Installation